Should you buy an in frame kitchen?

 The other problem with in frame kitchens is that you lose storage space in the units.
 This is because the space in the unit behind the frame becomes almost un-usable.

-Mock in frame kitchens – a better solution?
+Mock in frame shaker kitchens – a better solution?

-If you want the look of an in-frame kitchen, without the associated price tag, you may be better off buying a mock in frame kitchen instead.
-Mock in frame kitchens usually only cost about 10-15% more than shaker units without frames.
+If you want the look of an in-frame kitchen, without the associated price tag, you could buy a mock in frame shaker kitchen instead.
+Mock in frame shaker kitchens usually only cost about 10% more than frameless shaker kitchens.

-So, if you take the same example from before, if you’ve been quoted £15,000 for a frameless shaker.
-The same units in a mock in frame shaker will probably be about £17,000.
+So, if you take the same example from before, if you’ve been quoted say £15,000 for a frameless shaker.
+The same units in a mock in frame shaker should cost about £17,000.

-Plus, mock in frame kitchens are just as user friendly as frameless kitchens.
+The other benefit of buying a mock in frame shaker kitchen is it’s just as user friendly as a frameless shaker kitchen.

-Below are some examples of mock in frame kitchens.
+Below are some examples of mock in frame shaker kitchens.

-Frameless kitchen with in frame style accessories – another better solution?
+Frameless shaker kitchen with in frame style accessories – another better solution?

-Another way of achieving the look of an in frame kitchen for a lower cost is to pair a frameless kitchen with some in frame style accessories.
-Again, this should only cost about 10-15% more than having a frameless kitchen.
+Another way of achieving the look of an in frame kitchen, for a much lower cost, is to pair a frameless shaker kitchen with in frame style accessories.
+Again, this should only cost about 10% more than a frameless shaker kitchen.

 Examples of in frame style accessories are three panel larder units, two panel wall units, fluted glass wall units, skirting/moulded plinths and Buster & Punch style handles.

-Our free service recommends the best value kitchen suppliers in your area.
-Their kitchens start at similar prices to places like Howdens, Wren and Magnet, but are higher-quality and will last much longer.
+Our free service recommends the best value kitchen showrooms in your area.
+Their kitchens start at similar prices to places like Howdens, Wren, Magnet and Wickes, but are much higher-quality.

 Read what our customers say about our service below: